 Oedemera lurida

 Males are of course easy, but for lurida that does depend on knowing it is a male and the keys don't make it particularly clear how to tell (Duff does show the apical sternite for females but not males).
+I think I've now worked out that male lurida (and other members of the genus?) have appendages near the tip of the abdomen, though of course you can't see that from above.

-There is also a difference in the shade of green but although this can be helpful I find it can also be difficult to assess on some individuals.
+There is a difference in the shade of green but although this can be helpful I find it can also be difficult to assess on some individuals (especially in photos).
+Although experienced coleopterists apparently find separation of lurida from female nobilis easy in the field, it has taken me a while to get to grips with the differences between members of this genus.

 Oedemera lurida, North Elmham Cathedral Meadows (Norfolk, UK), 26th June 2020

-Oedemera lurida, Wendling Beck Environment Project (Norfolk, UK), 15th May 2024
+male Oedemera lurida, Wendling Beck Environment Project (Norfolk, UK), 15th May 2024

 Oedemera lurida, North Elmham Cathedral Meadows (Norfolk, UK), 20th July 2020